International Polar Bear Day

 Right now, polar bear moms and their newborn cubs are snuggled together in snow dens across the Arctic.

-Polar bear cubs are born in winter in dens hidden under the snow.
-At birth, they are blind, weigh about half a kilogram, and have only a light layer of fur to protect them from the cold.
-Families remain in the den until early spring when the cubs are finally large enough to survive the rigors of outside Arctic conditions.
+Polar bear cubs are born in winter dens hidden under the snow.
+At birth, they are blind, weigh little more than one pound, and have only a light layer of fur to protect them from the cold.
+Families remain in the den until spring when the cubs are finally large enough to survive the rigors of outside Arctic conditions.

-Keeping moms and cubs safe, while also addressing climate warming, is a critical part of our work on behalf of polar bears—and your support can make a real difference.
+Keeping moms and cubs safe while also addressing climate change is a critical part of our work on behalf of polar bears—and your support can make a real difference.

 Get Involved on Polar Bear Day